segmentio/segment-docs/src/connections/destinations/catalog/crossing-minds/index.md

 1. Contact your Crossing Minds Account Manager and request your integration API Key, API Password, and Database ID.
 2. From the Destinations catalog page in the Segment App, click **Add Destination**.
-3. Search for "CrossingMinds" in the Destinations Catalog, and select the "CrossingMinds" destination.
+3. Search for "Crossing Minds" in the Destinations Catalog, and select the "Crossing Minds" destination.
-4. Choose which Source should send data to the "CrossingMinds" destination.
+4. Choose which Source should send data to the "Crossing Minds" destination.
 5. Enter the Service Account Name as "API Key" Service Account Password as "API Password" and "Database ID" in the "Crossing Minds" destination settings in Segment.